 In this series of videos, our Chefs are sharing some of the classic French techniques we teach to more than 20,000 students on our programmes around the world each year.
 Next in the series, we show you how to knead dough.

-Bread doughs need to be worked to encourage the development of the gluten into long, intertwining strands.
-The dough is then turned out and kneaded.
+The ingredients of dough are combined first, before they are kneaded.
+Bread doughs must be kneaded to encourage the development of the gluten into long, intertwining strands.
 This process completes the absorption of the water into the flour, allowing the gluten to continue to develop.
 The dough will go from a soft, sticky mess to a smooth, elastic dough.

 1. Place the dough on a lightly floured work surface.